18 best Orlando hotels with pools, water slides, and water parks

 Orlando World Center Marriott has water slides, a lazy river, and a zero-entry pool (Photo: Marriott)

-Kids adore the hotel’s Falls Pool Oasis pool complex, which features a 400,000-gallon zero-entry lagoon-style heated pool, a 90-foot speed slide, two traditional winding waterslides, and a toddler-friendly splash zone.
-And the pools at this Orlando hotel don’t stop there: Its River Falls Water Park includes a 575-foot-long lazy river accessed by a zero-entry pool alongside three different multi-rider water slide experiences.
+It doesn’t stop there: The River Falls Water Park includes a 575-foot-long lazy river as well as inner tube water slides.
 Once the sun goes down, this Orlando hotel’s nightly laser light show gives its pool area a whole new look.

 Splashground at Explorer Island water park at the Four Seasons Orlando.
 (Photo: Four Seasons)